replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

   </tr>
   <tr>
     <td><code>ttl</code></td>
-    <td> SPecifies the amount of time before this backup is eligible for garbage collection.
+    <td> Specifies the amount of time before this backup is eligible for garbage collection.
 By default, this is set to <code>720h</code> (which is one month) and is configurable only by the customer.</td>
   </tr>
   <tr>
     <td><code>defaultVolumesToFsBackup</code></td>